-Refer to Note 19 of the audited consolidated financial statements for the year ended December 31, 2017.
+Refer to Note 18 of the unaudited consolidated financial statements for the three-month period ended March 31, 2018.

 Capitalization of development costs

 Management has determined that development costs incurred from July 1, 2015 have future economic benefits and are economically recoverable.
 In making this judgement, management has assessed various sources of information including the geological and metallurgical information, scoping and feasibility studies, proximity of operating facilities, operating management expertise and existing permits.